SquareGPS/navixy-api/docs/backend-api/resources/commons/subuser/tracker.md

 }
 ```

-* `list` - array of int.
+* `list` - int array.
 List of tracker ids to which this sub-user has access.

 #### errors